How does Flipping properties work?

 How do you make money from flipping a property?

-Quite simply, if you buy a house for £150,000, spend £20,000 doing it up and sell it for £200,000 you have made a profit of £30,000.
-This might sound idealistic, but it can be achieved in a three to four-month period provided everything goes well.
+Quite simply, if you buy a house for £150,000, spend £20,000 improving it, and sell it for £200,000, you have made a profit of £30,000.
+This might sound idealistic, but if everything goes well, it can be achieved in three to four months.

-Some properties in certain locations will always stay stagnant, stay away from these areas.
+Some properties in certain locations will always stay stagnant; stay away from these areas.

 What are the risks and rewards of flipping a property?